appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

 - [ ] Determine if the SMTP server is using `SSL`.
 - [ ] Determine if the SMTP server is using `STARTTLS`.
   - :warning: `SSL` and `STARTTLS` are **not** the same thing.
-- [ ] Determine if the SMTP server requires SSL certificate verification (`verifyCertificate`).
+- [ ] Determine if the SMTP server requires SSL certificate verification.
+  - ✨ Appcircle server version `3.23.1` or later supports disabling the certificate verification if you have problems with the SMTP server certificate and need a workaround for certificate errors while troubleshooting.
-  - :warning: Not recommended to disable in production environments.
-This feature is supported in version `3.23.1` or later.
+  - ⚠️ It's **not recommended to disable** the SSL certificate verification in production environments.
 - If the SMTP server requires authentication:
   - [ ] Create a user for Appcircle on the SMTP server.
   - [ ] Obtain the password of the Appcircle user on the SMTP server.